golemfactory/golem-js-eth-warsaw-workshop/slides/deck.md

 ---

-## Architecture

----

-## Downloading the repo, building the project and running in docker

----

-## Running the project on testnet, scaling the workers
+# Demo time!

+Check out the [demo app repository](https://github.com/golemfactory/eth-warsaw-dc-app), follow the instructions from the README file.

 ---